nextonesfaster/opentag/README.md

 Options:
-  -p, --print           Print the path or the URL instead of opening it -A, --app <APP-NAME>  Specify the app to open the path or the URL with -c, --copy            Copy the path or the URL to the system's clipboard -C, --silent-copy     Copy the path or the URL to the system's clipboard without opening the path -l, --list            List all global tags or subtags of specified tag -h, --help            Print help (see more with '--help') -V, --version         Print version
+  -p, --print           Print the path or the URL instead of opening it -A, --app <APP-NAME>  Specify the app to open the path or the URL with -c, --copy            Copy the path or the URL to the system clipboard -C, --silent-copy     Copy the path or the URL to the system clipboard without opening it -l, --list            List all global tags or subtags of specified tag -h, --help            Print help (see more with '--help') -V, --version         Print version